d3LLM: Ultra-Fast Diffusion LLM using Pseudo-Trajectory Distillation

 With the growing interest of the research community, an increasing number of works have been proposed to improve dLLMs in terms of efficiency or performance.
-On one hand, acceleration of dLLMs has been an active research area in recent years~\citep{arxiv'25:Fast-dllm,NeurIPS'25:dKV,arxiv'25:SSD,arxiv'25:dInfer,arxiv'25:CTRL,arxiv'26:Efficient-dLLM-Survey}.
+On one hand, acceleration of dLLMs has been an active research area in recent years~\citep{arxiv'25:Fast-dllm,NeurIPS'25:dKV,arxiv'25:SSD,arxiv'25:dInfer,arxiv'25:CTRL,NeurIPS-W'25:FreeDave,arxiv'26:Efficient-dLLM-Survey}.
 Fast-dLLM~\citep{arxiv'25:Fast-dllm} presents a training-free acceleration method using a block-wise approximate KV-cache mechanism tailored for dLLMs. dKV~\citep{NeurIPS'25:dKV} proposes a delayed KV-cache mechanism that caches key and value states with a delayed and conditioned strategy to accelerate inference. dInfer~\citep{arxiv'25:dInfer} develops iteration smoothing, hierarchical and credit decoding, and refresh strategies alongside system-level optimizations to accelerate dLLMs across multiple dimensions.
-Most recently, dParallel~\citep{arxiv'25:dParallel} introduces a learnable parallel decoding mechanism with certainty-forcing loss for distillation~\citep{arxiv'15:KD,TKDE'04:NeC4.5}, achieving significant speedup.
+Most recently, dParallel~\citep{arxiv'25:dParallel} introduces a learnable parallel decoding mechanism with certainty-forcing loss for distillation~\citep{TKDE'04:NeC4.5,arxiv'15:KD}, achieving significant speedup.
 ParallelBench~\citep{ICLR'26:ParallelBench} provides the first benchmark specifically designed for dLLMs, revealing that parallel decoding can suffer dramatic quality degradation and highlighting the pressing need for methods that overcome the speed–quality trade-off.